-A second service available in Azure Machine Learning is the Designer.
-This allows you to visually connect modules
+A second service available in Azure Machine Learning Service is the Designer.
+This allows you to visually

 to create Machine Learning pipelines using a drag-n-drop approach.
-A module is an algorithm that you perform on your data,
+A module is an algorithm that you can perform

 such as a data transformation, training an algorithm, scoring new data, and validating a model.